-After a long winter, it can be hard to remember that Minnesota summers get hot – really, really hot.
-And with these rising temperatures, comes a greater risk of heatstroke.
-Heatstroke is a medical emergency that can be deadly.
+After a long winter, it can be hard to remember that summer temperatures can get hot – really, really hot (even in the Midwest).
+And with rising temperatures, comes greater risks of heat-related illnesses.

 - Cool and clammy skin